 In this section

-Antibiotics don't help with this sort of cough.
-Sometimes, children may cough for many weeks after a viral infection; we call this a post-viral cough and, again, antibiotics are usually no help.
+Antibiotics don't help with coughs caused by viruses.
+Sometimes, children may cough for many weeks after a viral infection – this is called a post-viral cough and, again, antibiotics are usually no help.

-Sometimes a cough may be caused by a bacterial infection in the throat or chest; antibiotics may be prescribed by your doctor to treat a bacterial infection.
+Occasionally a cough may be caused by a bacterial infection in the throat or chest.
+In these cases, antibiotics may be prescribed by your doctor to treat a bacterial infection.

 A child who has a persistent cough at night might have asthma.
-Usually, children with asthma will have other symptoms as well such as wheeze and difficulty breathing.
+Usually, children with asthma will have other symptoms as well, such as wheeze and difficulty breathing.
 Many children with asthma also suffer from allergies and eczema.
-If you are concerned that your child may have asthma see your local doctor for an examination and more information.
+If you are concerned that your child may have asthma, see your GP for an examination and more information.

-Developed by The Royal Children's Hospital Emergency Medicine and General Medicine departments.
-First published: July 2006.
-Reviewed: December 2012.
+Developed by The Royal Children's Hospital Emergency and General Medicine departments.
+We acknowledge the input of RCH consumers and carers.